 - Sharing of the latest effective practices in urban schools

 - Courses taught by experienced urban school leaders and Simmons School professors.

 - Development of skills that span across various industries

 This degree program is designed for working professionals and can be completed in two years.
 Students take courses in a sequence that begins with a 4-week intensive session during the first summer of enrollment.
 During the fall and spring academic terms, students meet each week for 3 1/2 hour classes on Saturdays and select weeknights.

 The second year is a campus-based residency where candidates will be paired with a mentor principal.
 Candidates will gain experience and apply their skills in an urban setting, while receiving support, coaching, and feedback that will prepare candidates for principalship.

-Faculty is drawn from professors in the Annette Caldwell Simmons School of Education and Human Development and the Cox School of Business.
+Faculty is drawn from professors in the Annette Caldwell Simmons School of Education and Human Development and urban school leaders.
 Visiting professors and guest lecturers will also contribute to the offerings of the program.